DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 The draw for people from abroad was one aspect in which the Volkskrant building continued the legacy of the squatting days; another was the many activist initiatives that were connected to the building.
-In the light of culture—and creativity—driven urban regeneration, it had always been easier to frame the Volkskrant building as a creative place, but the fact is that it was also a political one.
+In the light of culture – and creativity — driven urban regeneration, it had always been easier to frame the Volkskrant building as a creative place, but the fact is that it was also a political one.
 In 2008, the international peace day, organized by NGO Pax Christi, was held at the Volkskrant building with Bert Koenders, the current Dutch foreign minister, as a keynote speaker.
 Non-profit organization Privacy First held many events and symposia at the building and other non-profits fighting for the rights of homeless youth (Stichting Zwerfjongeren Nederland), Somali migrants (Stichting Hirda) and sex workers (Voices of Women) had an office in the building.
 Urban Resort also continued to advise and help new and remaining squats in Amsterdam and was connected to many activist initiatives, such as the Global Uprisings conference in November 2013.

 Although many stated that they liked the atmosphere of the building and were interested in what their neighbors did, when it came down to it,